We spoke to Professor Tara Murphy about the recent innovations undertaken to revamp first year study of physics.

 An exciting blended-learning experience which demonstrates the power and relevance of physics, conveys a strong sense of place (Physics at Sydney), and provides strong support through all stages of learning.

-We motivate each topic by a big idea, which should surprise you.
+Each topic is motivated by a big idea, which should surprise you.
 When you dive deeper and combine conceptual understanding with problem solving techniques, you have a powerful toolkit for analysing situations in terms of physical principles.

 Yes!
 We have physics courses designed for everyone.
 If you haven’t studied physics before you can enrol in PHYS1002 Physics 1 (Fundamentals).